 PAINTS (Professional Artists in the Schools) is a program that helps schools throughout Nova Scotia to bring professional artists into their classrooms.
-Artists are members of both Visual Arts Nova Scotia (VANS) and the Nova Scotia Designer Crafts Council (NSDCC).
+Artists are members of both Visual Arts Nova Scotia (VANS) and Craft Nova Scotia (CNS).

 PAINTS artists are paid $50 per project hour.
 The school contributes $25/hour, and PAINTS provides other half.
 We also provide some support for supplies and travel expenses for artists.
 The program can support up to 24 hours per shool year at an individual school.
 That can be as one project or a few!

 The purpose of the PAINTS program is to put professional artists in schools to work with students, and to share as much as possible their own art practice.
 More on PAINTS history and Objectives can be found here.

 PAINTS is a program of VANS and is made possible through the support of The Nova Scotia Department of Communities, Culture and Heritage & The Nova Scotia Department of Education.

 Here on our website you'll find all the information you need to get involved.
 So take a look around, and contact us with any questions.

 PAINTS Program Objectives

 - To bring Nova Scotia's professional visual artists and their work to the attention of students, teachers and administrators in the province's schools.